 Both major and even smaller companies in the US now accept Bitcoin as a form of payment.
 In the US, even Paypal users can now buy, sell and checkout using cryptocurrencies through their account.

 One notable, and highly publicised example, was Elon Musk and Tesla’s $1.5 billion dollar investment in Bitcoin.
 Alongside this, Musk also announced the company would start accepting Bitcoin as payment for its products.

 This resulted in a market upturn for crypto, dubbed the ‘Musk Boom’.

 Yet, Musk has since backflipped on his original statement, announcing on Twitter that Tesla has suspended ‘vehicle purchases with Bitcoin.’

-Closer to home, more and more Australian retailers are beginning to accept Bitcoin as well, including the likes of Subway.
+Closer to home, more and more Australian businesses and retailers are beginning to accept Bitcoin as well, including the likes of Subway.

 Despite investments in Bitcoin and cryptocurrency growing, we aren’t necessarily seeing a dramatic increase in the spending of cryptocurrency.

 Perhaps the best example to explain why this may be is the case of Laszlo Hanyacz.

 In 2010, Laszlo became the first man ever to use cryptocurrency as a payment.

 He ordered himself two pizzas, which at the time cost him 10,000 Bitcoins.
 Today, that amount of Bitcoin would be worth over $700 million Australian dollars.